How to Install and Use Docker on Ubuntu 20.04

 └─8435 /usr/bin/dockerd -H fd:// --containerd=/run/containerd/cont>

-Now you install Docker on Ubuntu 20.04. it will give you the Docker service, Also as, docker command-line utility.
+Now you have installed Docker on Ubuntu 20.04.
+It will give you the Docker service, as well as the Docker command-line utility.

 sudo usermod -aG docker ${USER}